My adventure in Hang Gliding

 After leaving Sapelo with a few thousand dollars in my pocket, I embarked on one of the most epic trips I've ever taken.
 I spent the first week in October at a climbing festival in Kentucky.
 After that, I drove north to Morningside Flight Park in New Hampshire and dropped every dollar I'd saved on my first hang glider – the Sport2 I'd flown that last summer, a sparkly red, white and blue delta that I named Captain America.

 After some glorious and much-needed aerotowing and mountain flights at Morningside, I hit the road with Captain America somewhat firmly attached to the top of my vehicle.
-I spent a few days with a friend in the Adirondacks, then spent a week climbing in Las Vegas.
+I spent a few days hiking with a friend in the Adirondacks, then spent a week climbing in Las Vegas.
 After that, I migrated to Florida for the winter because it was time to become a better pilot.

 Some friends of mine let me borrow their RV to live in while I was there, and I secured part-time jobs at a high-ropes course and a pizza joint as a delivery driver.
 After my road trip and hang glider purchase, I was sorely in need of cash and biting at the bit for some airtime.